Rape case: SC dismisses pleas against HC order giving bail to former Andaman and Nicobar chief secretary | Law-Order

 The apex court delivered its verdict on the appeals filed by the state and the complainant woman against the bail granted by the high court. ''We have dismissed all the petitions,'' said a bench of Justices Vikram Nath and A Amanullah.

 On August 1, the apex court reserved its verdict on the pleas challenging Narain's bail in the case filed by the 21-year-old woman.
-Narain was arrested on November 10 last year after an FIR was registered on October 1, 2022 when he was posted as chairman and managing director of the Delhi Financial Corporation.
+Narain was arrested on November 10 last year after an FIR was registered on October 1, 2022, when he was posted as the chairman and managing director of the Delhi Financial Corporation.
 The government suspended him on October 17 last year.
+A Special Investigation Team (SIT) had probed the allegation that the woman was lured to the chief secretary's residence on the promise of a government job and raped by multiple people, including Narain.

+The SIT filed a 935-page charge sheet in the case on February 3.
+The prosecution's lawyer had argued before the top court that there was no reason for granting bail to the former chief secretary when a prima facie case was made out against him from the material on record.

+He had also alleged destruction of evidence, including CCTV footage, in the case and asserted the prosecutrix's statement is enough to prove a case of rape.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)